-Bidwell Park is "divided" by Manzanita Avenue.
+Bidwell Park is "divided" by Manzanita Avenue into Lower Park and Upper Park.
 The area east of Manzanita Avenue is referred to as Middle and Upper Park.
 Upper Park is located in the foothills of the Sierra Nevada Mountains.
 It has steep terrain and contains many rock formations, including the unique Chico Formation sandstone and Lovejoy Basalt rocks.

 - The North Rim Trail is an advanced trail that sits atop the northern canyon of Big Chico Creek and offers stunning views in all directions once some elevation is gained.
 The trail itself is widened single track from years of use and erosion with very little soil sitting upon lava cap.
 The views start to become more magnificent the higher the trail gets.
 Towards the top there are some short downhill sections before climbing to B Trail and beyond to a lookout.
 The trail can be done as an out and back or a short backtrack to B Trail will take the hiker back into the canyon where one can return on Middle Trail.